gkerherve/KherveFitting/Readme.md

 ## License

-KherveFitting is distributed under the MIT License.
+KherveFitting is distributed under the BSD-3 License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact